pawelc/docs/toread1.md

 Recurrent Additive Networks
-Mixture density networks for distribution and uncertainty estimation Long-term Recurrent Convolutional Networks for Visual Recognition and Description Sequence to Sequence -- Video to Text
+Mixture density networks for distribution and uncertainty estimation Long-term Recurrent Convolutional Networks for Visual Recognition and Description Translating videos to natural language using deep recurrent neural networks Video description generation incorporating spatiotemporal features and a soft-attention mechanism Sequence to Sequence -- Video to Text
 Recurrent Models of Visual Attention
 Multiple Object Recognition with Visual Attention